-37% of net new dwellings approved in 2016 were for smaller dwellings (2 bedrooms or less)
+44% of net new dwellings approved in 2017 were for smaller dwellings (2 bedrooms or less)

-67% of approvals in higher density areas were for smaller dwellings (2 bedrooms or less)
+55% of approvals in higher density areas were for smaller dwellings (2 bedrooms or less)

-91% of approvals in lower density areas were for larger dwellings (3 bedrooms or more)
+52% of approvals in lower density areas were for larger dwellings (3 bedrooms or more)

-Only 37% of net new dwellings approved in 2016 had two bedrooms or less.
-This is up from 29% in 2015, but is still less than every other year since the Housing Monitoring Program began in 2008.
-Since the overall growth rate of Knox is relatively low, smaller dwellings may need to represent a greater percentage of new approvals in future years to keep up with the growth rate of smaller households.

-While the overall percentage of new smaller dwellings is low, those that are being approved are in higher-density areas of Local Living, Activity Areas, and Commercial Areas where they are preferred by the Knox Housing Strategy.
+Almost half of net new dwellings approved in 2017 had two bedrooms or less (44%).
+This is up from 37% in 2016 and 29% in 2015, and the highest percentage since 2012.
+Since the overall growth rate of Knox is relatively low, smaller dwellings need to represent a significant percentage of new approvals in order to keep up with the growth rate of smaller households.
+The upward trend in approvals for smaller dwellings suggests diversity in the housing market in Knox is increasing.
+Most of the smaller dwellings approved are in higher-density areas of Local Living, Activity Areas, and Commercial Areas, where they are preferred according the Knox Housing Strategy 2015.
+Although higher-density areas continue to see a mix of small and large dwellings, nearly all of the smaller dwellings approved across the city in 2017 were in higher-density areas (96%).
 This suggests that continuing to direct a greater share of new development to Activity Centres could also help deliver more small dwellings in the future.

-Table 4: Percentage of smaller and larger dwellings approved by Housing Policy Area, 2016
+Table 4: Percentage of smaller and larger dwellings approved by Housing Policy Area, 2017

 Smaller Dwellings (2 BR or less) Larger Dwellings (3 BR or more)

 Outside the UGB 0% 100%

 Bush Suburban 3% 97%

-Knox Neighbourhood 10% 90%
+Knox Neighbourhood 7% 93%

-Local Living 63% 21%
+Local Living 49% 51%

-Activity Areas 69% 31%
+Activity Areas 57% 43%

-Commercial Areas 84% 16%
+Commercial Areas 85% 15%

-Overall 37% 64%
+Overall 44% 56%